MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/infrastructure/well-architected.md

 - *Optimize resource allocation.* Regularly review Azure VM sizes and configurations based on actual resource usage to match workload needs.
 Use Azure Advisor for recommendations on optimal sizing and scaling.

-- *Configure auto-scaling for efficiency.* Set up auto-scaling for VMs or containers to handle workload demands without over-provisioning.
+- *Configure autoscaling for efficiency.* Set up autoscaling for VMs or containers to handle workload demands without over-provisioning.
 Use Azure Virtual Machine Scale Sets to adjust resources dynamically based on demand.
 For more information, see [Azure Virtual Machine Scale Sets](/azure/virtual-machine-scale-sets/overview).

 - *Conduct regular performance tuning.* Continuously profile the application to identify and resolve performance bottlenecks.
 Use [Application Insights Profiler](/azure/azure-monitor/profiler/profiler-overview) to analyze model code and resource usage.

 - *Implement distributed training for efficiency.* Use distributed training techniques, if applicable, to reduce training time by using multiple VMs.
 Frameworks like Horovod and PyTorch support distributed training on Azure.

 - *Save checkpoints in Azure Blob Storage.* Save model states, weights, and configurations periodically to Azure Blob Storage.
-This can be done using Azure SDKs or libraries available in the programming language you're using for the LLM.
+You can use Azure SDKs or libraries available in the programming language you're using for the LLM.
 Store the checkpoints in a structured format, like TensorFlow SavedModel or PyTorch checkpoint files.
 Modify your training or inference code to include checkpoint logic.
-Start with setting intervals (after every epoch or a certain number of iterations) to save the model's state.
+Start with setting intervals (after every epoch or some iterations) to save the model's state.
 Use a consistent naming convention for checkpoint files to track the most recent state easily.

 - *Design for state recovery.* Ensure your application can recover from a saved checkpoint.
 Implement logic to load the model's state from Azure Blob Storage when the application starts.
-This includes, checking for existing checkpoints, and loading the most recent checkpoint if available, allowing the application to resume without losing progress.
+It includes, checking for existing checkpoints, and loading the most recent checkpoint if available, allowing the application to resume without losing progress.

 ## Performance efficiency

 Performance efficiency refers to maximizing the processing power of Azure infrastructure to meet AI model demands.
-Tuning GPU settings, optimizing input/output (I/O) processes, and running benchmarking tests improve computational speed and responsiveness.
+You should tune GPU settings, optimize input/output (I/O) processes, and run benchmarking tests to improve computational speed and responsiveness.
 Ensuring high performance supports the execution of complex AI models at scale, which enhances user satisfaction and reduces latency.

 ### GPU tuning